 Had one too many drinks and missed the last train?
-Bracing yourself for a taxi journey that is going to eat up your monthly pay?
+Bracing yourself for a taxi journey that will eat up your monthly pay?
 No need!
 You can still travel around on night service transport in the Netherlands.

-Night buses and trains are not only offered in Amsterdam but throughout the Netherlands — so you don’t have to be afraid that you’ll be stranded anywhere!
+Night buses and trains are offered in Amsterdam and throughout the Netherlands — so you don’t have to be afraid that you’ll be stranded anywhere!

-Here is all you need to know about late night (or early morning) travel!
+👇 Here is all you need to know about late-night (or early-morning) travel in the Netherlands.

 When and where do night trains in the Netherlands run?